jetbrains-academy/data-visualization-course/3_0_histograms_intro/1_overview/2_difference_from_bars/task.md

 darker due to overlap, providing a rough visual cue of data density.
 This is why scatter plots often appear as a follow-up in more advanced analysis steps.

-After his promotion, Bruno was assigned to analyze customer spending at a local cafe.
+After his promotion, Jonsi was assigned to analyze customer spending at a local cafe.
 At first, he tried a bar chart, but it quickly became cluttered with individual purchase amounts.
 Realizing it wasn’t suited for continuous data, he switched to a histogram, grouping spending into price ranges.
 Later, to explore unusual spending behaviors, he added a 1D scatter plot on top—helping him spot outliers that the histogram had smoothed over.